alexmacrae/SamplerBox/docs/source/definition.rst

 %%release
 ^^^^^^^^^

 Time to fadeout playback volume from the sample level to zero after the key is released (=note-off received) in tenth's of seconds.

-Default is 3 (0.3 seconds).
+Default = 3 (0.3 seconds).

 %%gain
 ^^^^^^

 Adapts sample volume before alsamixer by means of a multiplication factor.
 With this you can adapt presets to SamplerBox input without actually changing the wav files.

-Default is 1.
+Default = 1.
 Possible values: 2, 1.5, 0.25, .5 etc.

 %%transpose
 ^^^^^^^^^^^

-Default is 0.
 The script assigns "middle C" (C4) to midi note 60.
 With this you can for instance normalize presets using C3 or C5 without renaming the WAV-files.

+Default = 0.

 .. note::